phi-grib/flame/README.md

 | import | *flame -c manage -a import -f NEWMODEL.tgz* | Imports file *NEWMODEL.tgz*, typically generated using command *-c manage -a export* creating model NEWMODEL in the local model repository |

-## Flame web-app
+## Flame GUI

-You can install Flame_ws (https://github.com/phi-grib/flame_ws) to access the model management and prediction functionalities using a simple web application.
+You can install Flame_API (https://github.com/phi-grib/flame_API) to access most of the functionalities using a simple web application.

-Please refer to the manual page of Flame_ws for further information
+Please refer to the manual page of Flame_API for further information

 ## Technical details